 The Cromwell Cottage Cafe had been at the heart of the village for decades and in the era before exeats, boys whose parents came to visit them were allowed to take them there for afternoon tea.
 Back then.
 Cranleigh was not spolit for choice in where to go!
 Cromwell Cottage Cafe owners said the decision not to re-open was forced on them by the landlords demanding a n excessive rental increase.

-All 17 Old Cranleighans (that we know of) who set off completed the 2023 London Marathon on Sunday, raising, to date, over £41,000 for their chosen charities.
-More...
+All 17 Old Cranleighans (that we know of) who set off completed the 2023 London Marathon on Sunday, raising, to date, ov… More...

 It's been a busy few months for Hugh Tizard (Loveday 2018).
 In the summer he moved from Harlequins to Saracens and this … More...